gabors-data-analysis/da-coding-rstats/00_example/README.md

 Solving `life_exp_getdata.R` takes around *5-10 minutes* as it builds on [lecture01-data-imp_n_exp](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture01-data-imp_n_exp).
 In principle it should be a quick reminder and practice.

-Solving `life_exp_analysis.R` introduces the main material, and takes *40-60 minutes* depends on the student's backgroud.
-This lecture is mainly a theory based lecture (practice via case study) and includes easy, but many new commands in a repetative way.
+Solving `life_exp_analysis.R` introduces the main material, and takes *40-60 minutes* depending on the student's background.
+This lecture is mainly a theory-based lecture (practice via case study) and includes easy, but many new commands in a repetitive way.

 ## Homework